 On average, listings lease in the $30's per square foot per year.
-The Glendale region is going through a a rise in rates.
-In the last 3 months, the median rate increased $2 per sqft per year.
-That's a 7% rise in rent.
+The Glendale submarket is experiencing a a rise in rates.
+In the last 3 months, the median rate rose $1 per sqft per year.
+That's a 2% increase in rent.

-Compared to the rest of the Denver Metro market, the Glendale submarket has higher rates, and you'll have to negotiate above asking rent to be in this hot region.
+Compared to the rest of the Denver Metro market, the Glendale region has more expensive rates, and you'll have to negotiate above asking rent to be in this hot region.

-In the last 90 days, 12 listings have come on the market, which means listings might be going fast.
+In the last 90 days, 6 listings have been listed, which means spaces are probably going fast.
 You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+About 133% of the available leases in the Glendale are subleases, so you might be able to snag a great spot on a short term.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 2,030 sqft.
-Most buildings in this area are close to 14 stories.
-Most buildings in this market were built in 1980 and are Class B.
+Even though the median size is 2,690 sqft, there are still 0 new availabilities below 2,000 sqft.
+Most buildings in this area are around 14 stories.
+Most buildings in this area were built in 1980 and are Class B.